abuseofnotation/category-theory-illustrated/index.md

 - Even if this is the first book on math you read, you can still help me &mdash; let me know what parts are hard for you to understand and let's figure out why.

-You can contact me via [email](mailto:marinovboris@protonmail.com).
+You can contact me via [email](mailto:marinovboris@protonmail.com) or post an issue or PR on [Github](https://github.com/abuseofnotation/category-theory-illustrated).
 For other means of contact, see the footer.